shawntmeyer/AVDClientKiosk/README.md

 #### Multi-App Kiosk

-When the `SingleAppKiosk` switch parameter is <u>not</u> specified, the device is configured using the [Multi-App Kiosk Assigned Access](https://learn.microsoft.com/en-us/windows/configuration/assigned-access/overview).
+When the `WindowsAppShell` switch parameter is <u>not</u> specified, the device is configured using the [Multi-App Kiosk Assigned Access](https://learn.microsoft.com/en-us/windows/configuration/assigned-access/overview).

 The user interface experience provides a restricted Start menu with only the Windows App and optionally the Settings app.
-Users can easily switch between multiple Azure Virtual Desktop connections while maintaining security restrictions.
+Users can easily switch between multiple Azure Virtual Desktop or Windows 365 connections while maintaining security restrictions.

 **Figure 1:** Multi-App Kiosk showing Windows App interface